Gabe-N-G/vg_takehome/README.md

 ## Api call

-To start fetching the data, the code strings together an api call to the financial modeling prep on page load in a useeffect.
+To start fetching the data, the code strings together an api call to the financial modeling prep on page load in a useEffect hook.

 ```js
 const fetchData = async() =>{